-Year Ended December 31,
+Year I Decem

-202 21 2020
+2022 2021

-Share-based compensation:
+Share-based compensation expense (forfeiture):

-Equity awards \$ (4,541) \$ (155)
+Equity awards \$ 7,472 \$ (4,541)

-Liability awards -
+Liability awards

-Total share-based compensation (4,541) (155)
+Total share-based compensation (forfeiture) 7,472 (4,541)

-Capitalized share-based compensation 228 (186)
+Capitalized share-based compensation 228

-Total share-based compensation expense \$ (4,313) \$ (341)
+Total share-based compensation expense (forfeiture) \$ 7,472 \$ (4,313)

-Certain employee arrangements provided for cash bonuses upon a positive FID in the Terminal (the "FID Bonus").
+Certain employee arrangements provided for cash bonuses upon a positive FID on the Terminal (the "FID Bonus").
 In January 2018, the Compensation Committee of the Board of Directors approved, and certain employees party to such arrangements accepted, an amendment to such arrangements whereby the FID Bonuses would be settled in shares of Company common stock equal to 110% of the FID Bonus.
-The associated liability for FID Bonuses to be settled in shares of Company common stock of \$0.2 million is included in share-based compensation liability in our Consolidated Balance Sheets at each of December 31, 2021 and 2020.
+The associated liability for FID Bonuses to be settled in shares of Company common stock of \$0.2 million is included in accrued liabilities and other current liabilities in our Consolidated Balance Sheets at each of December 31, 2022 and 2021.

-The total unrecognized compensation costs at December 31, 2021 relating to equity-classified awards were \$25.1 million, which is expected to be recognized over a weighted average period of 3 years.
+The total unrecognized compensation costs at December 31, 2022 relating to equity-classified awards were \$48.1 million, which is expected to be recognized over a weighted average period of 1.5 years.